lzhengchun/vehicle-evacuation/README.md

 **This is NOT a released version, currently only for developing purpose**
 # vehicle-evacuation
-a CUDA implementation of vehicle evacuation model
+a CUDA implementation of vehicle evacuation model.
+This implementation can be used as an example of using CUDA to implement an (location aware) Agent-based model.

 #sample-1